Masks are now optional on all campuses for fully vaccinated individuals. See details

 The Master of Management at Cambridge College offers a flexible, affordable graduate degree option for adult learners:

-- Experiential learning.
+• Experiential learning.
 A required management seminar series focuses on the development of people management skills and the integration of knowledge acquired throughout the program.
-The Cambridge College Consulting (C3) program – a student-run management consulting firm – provides additional opportunities to apply academic knowledge to real-world projects.

-- Career-focused specialization options.
-Focus your management degree in information technology management, organizational leadership, or nonprofit management.
+• Career-focused elective options.
+Focus your management degree with electives in information technology management, organizational leadership, or marketing management.

 Cambridge College specializes in teaching adult learners with jobs and families – about 83% of our students are age 25 and older.
 With more than 300 students from 50+ countries, Cambridge College was also recently ranked as one of the most ethnically diverse colleges in the United States.